bonus material

 Ruling Pen Experiment

-I created this piece with a ruling pen, which was a tool originally designed for architects to create blueprints.
-At some point, calligraphers discovered the tool and started scraping it sideways, splattering ink, and using it in ways it was never intended.
+I created this original piece with a ruling pen, which was a tool designed for architects to create blueprints.
+At some point, calligraphers discovered the tool and started scraping it sideways, splattering ink, and basically being a bunch of chimpanzees with it.
 We can all be glad they did.

 Italic Inspiration

-This piece is inspired by the talented calligrapher José Joaquín Domínguez.
-Modifications from his original piece are as follows: I added a double-L in the word "Calligrafía" (doulbe-L's are important to practice if you are primarily writing in English), added the word "Bella" using the same style, and extended the flourish horizontally to encompass the space below both words.
+This is an example of Italic, which was created in order to increase writing speed.
+I was inspired by a piece created by the talented calligrapher José Joaquín Domínguez.
+I made the following modifications from his original: added a double-L in the word "Calligrafía" (doulbe-L's are important to practice if you are primarily writing in English), added the word "Bella" using the same style, and extended the flourish horizontally to encompass the space below both words.

 Copperplate Exercise

-I created this piece with a pointed pen and a beautiful ink called "Tiger Lily".
-The ink is orange on the page, but shimmers green when the light hits it just right.
+This script is called "Copperplate" (or English Roundhand), which is an example of what emerged after beauty became the selective mechanism for new scripts.
+I created this original piece with a pointed pen and a beautiful ink called "Tiger Lily".
+The ink is deep orange on the page, but when the light hits just right, it shimmers metallic green.
 The quote is an abridged version of a maxim whose source I do not know.

 Italic Alphabet + Ink Stains